MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/email-validation-behavior.md

 ## Examples

-You can find an example of this behavior in action in the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui/blob/main/samples/CommunityToolkit.Maui.Sample/Pages/Behaviors/TextValidationBehaviorPage.xaml).
+You can find an example of this behavior in action in the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui/blob/main/samples/CommunityToolkit.Maui.Sample/Pages/Behaviors/EmailValidationBehaviorPage.xaml).

 ## API

-You can find the source code for `TextValidationBehavior` over on the [.NET MAUI Community Toolkit GitHub repository](https://github.com/CommunityToolkit/Maui/blob/main/src/CommunityToolkit.Maui/Behaviors/TextValidationBehavior.cs).
+You can find the source code for `EmailValidationBehavior` over on the [.NET MAUI Community Toolkit GitHub repository](https://github.com/CommunityToolkit/Maui/blob/main/src/CommunityToolkit.Maui/Behaviors/EmailValidationBehavior.cs).